amitshekhariitbhu/Fast-Android-Networking/README.md

 * As it uses [OkHttp](http://square.github.io/okhttp/) , most important it supports HTTP/2.

 ### Difference over other Networking Library
-* OkHttpClient can be customized for every request easily.
+* In Android Networking Library, OkHttpClient can be customized for every request easily.
-* As it uses [OkHttp](http://square.github.io/okhttp/) and [Okio](https://github.com/square/okio), it is faster.
+* As Android Networking Library uses [OkHttp](http://square.github.io/okhttp/) and [Okio](https://github.com/square/okio), it is faster.
 * Single library for all type of networking.
 * Current bandwidth and connection quality can be obtained to decide logic of code.
 * Executor can be passed to any request to get response in another thread.